A logo with purple squaresDescription automatically generated

 Support and Guidance for the DSPT

-Better Security, Better Care is a national and local support programme to help care providers to improve their data and cybersecurity by completing the DSPT.
-It includes a range of useful resources to help your setting use the toolkit, as well as practical support from a network of local support partners across England, national support for large care providers, and a dedicated helpline.
+Better Security Better Care includes a range of useful resources to help your setting use the toolkit, as well as practical support from a network of local support partners across England, national support for large care providers, and a dedicated helpline.

 Access the following further resources: